readyplayerme/rpm-unreal-webview/README.md

 - To clone the plugin into your project, run the following command in the terminal from your project folder.

-- To paste the plugin inside of the Plugins folder, create a **Plugins** folder from the root of your project, download the latest tags of the [RpmWebView](https://github.com/readyplayerme/rpm-unreal-webview.git) plugin into it.
+- To paste the plugin inside of the Plugins folder, create a **Plugins** folder from the root of your project, and download the latest tags of the [RpmWebView](https://github.com/readyplayerme/rpm-unreal-webview.git) plugin into it.
 Rename the **rpm-unreal-webview** plugin folder to the **RpmWebView**.

 - To add the blueprint version of the plugin, find the plugin attached in the [Latest Release](https://github.com/readyplayerme/rpm-unreal-webview/releases/latest), add it to the Plugins/Runtime folder of the installed Unreal Engine.